aslam-31/web/replit.md

-# Premium Import Export Business Website
+# CLIFTON - Premium Import Export Business Website

 ## Overview

-This is a modern, full-stack web application for a premium import-export business based in Spain.
+This is a modern, full-stack web application for CLIFTON, a premium import-export business based in Spain.
 The application serves as a comprehensive business showcase featuring company information, product catalogs, project portfolios, and contact management capabilities.
 It combines a React-based frontend with an Express.js backend, utilizing PostgreSQL for data persistence and modern UI/UX design principles.

 ## System Architecture